 Looking for an original Xbox emulator that can run a few commercial games at a reasonable speed?
-Then we have got a slew of them for you….
+Then read on as we have got a sheer amount of them.

 Whether you are an avid technology enthusiast or a seasoned professional gamer, there’s always something for everyone to admire in Microsoft’s first video game console, the Xbox.
 The original Xbox was Microsoft’s first foray into the gaming console market, bringing one of the most powerful hardware that’s close to a dedicated gaming PC.
 Xbox competed with the PlayStation 2, Nintendo GameCube and Sega’s Dreamcast.
 It brought a lot of features, mods and a variety of games that are worth playing.

 Unfortunately, Microsoft had to discontinue its production in 2007 to focus specifically on the Xbox 360.
 While the original XBox console may seem to be dead, die-hard fans can still play most of their favourite Xbox exclusives such as Halo 2, Gears of War and Forza Horizon on PC.
 This however is possible once you have an original XBox emulator.
 So if you’d wish to play Xbox games on PC, then here are the best Xbox emulator.